jcgneto/CV/README.md

 # Research areas of interest

-Ecology and epidemiology of foodborne pathogens
+Ecology, evolution, and epidemiology of foodborne pathogens
-Data science and microbial genomics

 # Publications